 In contrast to further related works in the field of statistical modeling in hydrology, the methodology presented here focuses exclusively on the temporal relation between rainfall and streamflow in a given watershed.
 Spatial relationships between watersheds, as investigated by \cite{roksvg2021runoff}, are beyond the scope of this article; nevertheless, the presented concept offers a foundation, which can be extended to include spatial information for gauged and ungauged catchments in future work and may complement existing large-scale analyses, such as that of \cite{hare2021continentalscale}.

-In this article, we present a parameterized, interpretable variant of lagged regression models for hydrological modelling: the Gaussian Sliding Window Regression model.
+In this article, we present a parameterized, interpretable variant of lagged regression models for hydrological modelling: the Gaussian Sliding Windows Regression model.
 It builds on the assumption that distinct flow paths (surface flow, sub-surface flow, etc.) provoke separable pulses of streamflow after rainfall events.
 These pulses are represented by multiple temporal windows, which weight the input $x_t$ at time points within the window via a Gaussian kernel.
 The output of each window is mapped to the target variable $y_t$ using a linear regression model.
-Compared to earlier Sliding Window Regression models \citep{davtyan2020slidingwindow,khan2019slidingwindow,janssen2021assessment}, the proposed method has major structural differences, which constitute the main novelties of our work: \begin{enumerate} \item We consider multiple, potentially overlapping windows representing distinct flow paths, \item we use a parameterized kernel as model weights to allow straight-forward interpretations for hydrological inference, and \item we allow windows not to cover the full interval between the maximum lag and the present time. \end{enumerate} Our experimental evaluation involves both simulation and real-world experiments.
+Compared to earlier Sliding Windows Regression models \citep{davtyan2020slidingwindow,khan2019slidingwindow,janssen2021assessment}, the proposed method has major structural differences, which constitute the main novelties of our work: \begin{enumerate} \item We consider multiple, potentially overlapping windows representing distinct flow paths, and \item we use a parameterized kernel as model weights to allow straightforward interpretations for hydrological inference of flow path importance. \end{enumerate} Our experimental evaluation involves both simulated and real-world data.
 The simulation study serves as a proof of concept for the model and validates the parameter estimation procedure.
-The application to two sets of real-world data demonstrates that the model achieves competitive predictive performance and has favorable properties for interpreting underlying hydrological processes.
+The application to two real-world datasets demonstrates that the model achieves competitive predictive performance and has favourable properties for interpreting underlying hydrological processes.